aloilor/phpfpm-nginx-composer-laravel-docker/README.md

 # PHP-FPM + Nginx + Composer + Laravel Docker Image

 This Docker image provides a production-ready environment for running Laravel and Statamic applications.
-It combines Nginx, PHP-FPM 8.3, and Supervisor in a single container, optimized for AWS ECS/Fargate deployment.
+It combines Nginx, PHP-FPM 8.3, and Supervisor in a single container.

 ## Image Components